GAS85/nextcloud_scripts/README.md

 ---

 ### nextcloud-preview.sh
-Since last update, Application will detect if it is aready runned and will not be executed twice/parallel (https://help.nextcloud.com/t/clarity-on-the-crontab-settings-for-the-preview-generator-app/6144/54), so you can added it e.g. to execute each 20 Minutes as cron job directly.
+Since last update, Application will detect if it is already run and will not be executed twice/parallel (https://help.nextcloud.com/t/clarity-on-the-crontab-settings-for-the-preview-generator-app/6144/54), so you can added it e.g. to execute each 20 Minutes as cron job directly.
 This means that nextcloud-preview.sh is not needed anymore, _only make sense if you would like to have execution information directly in nextcloud logs_.

 This script will generate NC log output: